Policy

 Actual employment earnings from suitable occupation

 If a worker is employed in a suitable occupation (SO) identified job, the WSIB uses the worker’s actual employment earnings to pay the LOE benefit, even if the earnings are not consistent with the most recent labour market wage information for the SO.
-The only exception would be where the worker is voluntarily under-employed, see 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review).
+The only exception would be where the worker is voluntarily under-employed, refer to 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review).

 Actual employment earnings from job not identified in the SO